pivot-access-ltd/bma-offline-docs/src/about-rbac-6131.md

 MAAS/RBAC will interface with many identity services, using Candid as a mediator.
 While the choice of identity service is up to you, we should cover some general principles of identity servers as they relate to MAAS/RBAC.
 Let's take a closer look at [Ubuntu Single Sign-On (SSO)](https://help.ubuntu.com/community/SingleSignOn).

 SSO permits users to log in once to access many network services.
-SSO centralizes authentication (via Kerberos), account management (via LDAP), resource-sharing (via `pam_mount`), and limited authorization through group memberships in LDAP, coupled with file system permissions.
+SSO centralises authentication (via Kerberos), account management (via LDAP), resource-sharing (via `pam_mount`), and limited authorisation through group memberships in LDAP, coupled with file system permissions.

 RBAC (Role-based access control) does not authenticate users or verify their identity; that function is assigned to the identity service you choose.
-RBAC does recieve an identity token or "macaroon" (via Candid) that RBAC uses to assign user roles.
+RBAC does receive an identity token or "macaroon" (via Candid) that RBAC uses to assign user roles.
 MAAS uses these roles, in turn, to control user access and actions.

 <a href="#heading--about-candid"><h2 id="heading--about-candid">How Candid fits into the picture</h2></a>

 Direct authentication involves a user entering something unique in response to a challenge, in order to gain access.
 "Something unique" means "something you know, something you have, or something you are", e.g., a password, a hardware key, or a fingerprint, respectively.
 Authentication can be automated with private/public key exchanges, protected with a password on the first exchange.
 Adding another access point (another trusted client) usually means providing a public key, setting a password, or registering some biometric data.
 Direct authentication works well when there are a limited number of clients and not a lot of user turnover.

-Increase the number of users and services that need to authenticate, and direct authentication becomes an IT nightmare: generating access requests; validating requests; setting up authentication; and then managing access as users move around the organization.
+Increase the number of users and services that need to authenticate, and direct authentication becomes an IT nightmare: generating access requests; validating requests; setting up authentication; and then managing access as users move around the organisation.
 [Candid](https://github.com/canonical/candid), the Canonical identity service, was designed to meet this need.
 Candid acts as an authentication gateway that connects a service like RBAC to your chosen identity service.

 Candid manages authenticated users via special access tokens ([macaroons](https://askubuntu.com/questions/940640/what-is-a-macaroon)) that confirm user identity.
 Unlike standard access tokens, macaroons can be verified independently, in a standard way, so they reduce the network traffic and delays of repeatedly querying the identity server.
 Traditional access tokens must be short-lived; macaroons are valid for much longer and they can be refreshed easily.
 Macaroons can also be bound to TLS certificates.
-And macaroons can be used by multiple clients and services with no loss of securityl.
+And macaroons can be used by multiple clients and services with no loss of security.

 Candid can do the following things: